Crews fight fire in vacant Lower Queen Anne building

 Seattle fire crews responded late Saturday morning to a fire in an abandoned building in Lower Queen Anne, next to Aurora Avenue.

-The Seattle Fire Department said on social media that crews were fighting the blaze from a defensive position just before noon because of “unknown conditions” of the vacant building, which appeared to be a two-story brick structure in the 600 block of Roy Street.
+The Seattle Fire Department said on social media crews were fighting the blaze from a defensive position just before noon because of “unknown conditions” of the vacant building, which appeared to be a two-story brick structure in the 600 block of Roy Street.

 Area residents were warned to close their windows and doors to prevent smoke inhalation.
 Heavy smoke was visible from Interstate 5 and West Seattle.